 Justice Thomas reached the same conclusion as the other justices, but he (and Justice Gorsuch) said that the 10th Amendment provided a basis for the decision.
 Thomas wrote that the “powers related to electors reside with States to the extent that the Constitution does not remove or restrict that power.
 Thus, to invalidate a state law, there must be ‘something in the Federal Constitution that deprives the [States of] the power to enact such a measure.’”

-National Popular Vote Interstate Compact and Article II, section 1 upon which National Popular Vote is based.
+This clear reaffirmation of the power of states to appoint their electoral votes “in whatever way it likes” supports the National Popular Vote Interstate Compact and Article II, section 1 upon which National Popular Vote is based.
 States have broad authority over their electors, and nothing in this case would suggest this plenary power would suddenly be limited if the states’ electors were awarded to the National Popular Vote winner.

 And second, the Court’s decision reinforces the validity of the National Popular Vote Interstate Compact.
 Under National Popular Vote, states that combine for at least 270 electoral votes agree to award their electors to the presidential candidate who wins the most individual votes across the nation.
 (Fifteen states and the District of Columbia, totaling 196 electoral votes, have already passed the measure.)